 Last year I posted about my shopping trip to a hobby store to buy game design prototyping tools.
 Some weeks ago, I bought even more items, such as tiny wooden barrels and glass beads.
 These tools are great for doing quick and easy paper prototypes of game designs.

 I’ve been keeping them in small plastic bags, and all of those bags were in a larger freezer bag.
-While this was functional, it felt a bit lame.
+While this was functional, it felt unsuitable.
 I’m a game designer, and some of my most important tools are in plastic food bags?
 It’s not right.

 So I went shopping again and found a nice toolbox for less than $15.
 It has these cool compartments that I can move about relatively easily, and when the lid is closed, everything stays in place.